madsmsc/SFMovieService/README.md

 * Sql injection.
 I should sanitize the input from SF movie api.
 * Implement DTOs as well.
 * Use stubs to do testing of DOA methods.
 Maybe use Sinon framework.

+## Testing
+The unittests are written and run using the mocha framework and the chai framework for assertions.
+Run the tests: "mocha tests".
+The output should look something like the below:
+$ mocha tests

+  Controller
+    √ json2string(point) should return null when given null √ point2string(point) should handle floats
+    √ json2string(point) should handle floats
+    √ rowInDB(json) empty doesnt have the row
+    √ rowInDB(json) not empty doesnt have the row
+    √ rowInDB(json) does have the row

+  PointDAO
+    √ addPointSql(json, loc) simple version
+    √ addPointSql(json, loc) with spaces
+    √ addPointSql(json, loc) with fancy symbols

+  9 passing (29ms)